KasiaMisirli/ticket-viewer/README.md

 ```
 heroku open
 ```
-Thi command will open the app in a new window on your browser.
+This command will open the app in a new window on your browser.
 If you can view the site, your lucky!
-In a lot of situations, heroku will display error and then you have to use following command to see the logs, follow the logs to solve any issues.
+Often, heroku will display error in the browser and then you have to use following command to see the logs, follow the logs to solve any issues.
 ```
 heroku logs
 ```
 You will probably notice that url that heroku gave you is very random and you would probably want to change the url.
+Please use the below command to achive that.
 ```
 heroku apps:rename newname --app oldname
 ```